Owner: @Daniel Sanchez Quiros

 The Nomos peer-to-peer (P2P) network serves as the comprehensive communication layer connecting Nomos nodes.
 Its primary functions include facilitating the mempool for transaction dissemination and enabling block propagation.
 This specification leverages established, publicly available protocols to ensure robust performance.
 The Nomos P2P network is designed to scale according to the project's requirements, supporting efficient communication with low bandwidth and minimal latency.

-Participants, or peers, operating Nomos nodes encompass a diverse array of machine specifications, ranging from laptops to dedicated servers, various operating systems and geographic locations as we can see in the ‣ documentation.
+Participants, or peers, operating Nomos nodes encompass a diverse array of machine specifications, ranging from laptops to dedicated servers, as well as various operating systems and geographic locations as described in the Hardware Requirements documentation.
 A key priority is to streamline communication for non-technical users, ensuring accessibility.
 This entails enabling peers to remain reachable—ideally even with limited connectivity or when situated behind a router—thereby enhancing inclusivity and usability across the network.

 Overview